celeron533/DicomGrep/README.md

 ## Features
 1. 🔎 Search DICOM by specific SOP Class, DICOM Tag and/or Tag value.
 2. When searching the Tag value, you can use also use Wildcard or Regex.
-3. Retain 10 search criterias. 📚
+3. Retain 10 search criteria. 📚
 4. Multi-thread search (depend on logic CPU counts)
 5. Simple file operations 📄 (open directory, open file, etc.)
 6. Unexpected bugs 🐛.